krezreb/onepassword2/README.md

 ```
 - Have your 1password username, password, and signin url handy
 - `pip install onepassword2` \
-   -- or, for a local install -- \
+   __or, for a local install__ \
-   `make local install`
+   `make local_install`

 ## Usage

 ### CLI

-The `op` cli tool has a _lot_ of options for managing multiple accounts, profiles, etc.  Sessions opened with the cli terminate after 10 minutes, requirinng the user to re-authenticate interactively.
+The `op` cli tool has a _lot_ of options for managing multiple accounts, profiles, etc.  Sessions opened with the cli terminate after 10 minutes, requiring the user to re-authenticate interactively.
 This is good security.
-However, if you need long running, non-interactive usage, this is a hindrance.
-This python module comes with a handy CLI to automagify the signin process.
+However, if you need long running, non-interactive usage, it's a hindrance. onepassword2 comes with a handy CLI to automagify the signin process.

 ```bash
 export OP_ACCOUNT='user@example.com'